-Section 11: Platform lift
+Section 11: Platform Lift

-The mobile unit contains a platform lift that is used to move personnel and equipment from the ground level to the floor level of the mobile unit.
-The platform lift has a maximum capacity of 2000 and a maximum height of 52".
+The mobile unit contains a Platform Lift that is used to move personnel and equipment from the ground level to the floor level of the mobile unit.
+The Platform Lift has a maximum capacity of 2000 pounds and a maximum height of 53" inches.

-In the illustrations below, the platform lift can be seen in various stages.
+In the illustrations below, the Platform Lift can be seen in various stages.
+The photos below are a typical installation and may not be identical to your unit.